3PillarGlobal-Czechia/interview-app-ui/docs/API_CLIENT.md

 ## Regeneration

-After any changes in the contract on API (new endpoints, URL changes, requests, or return types) ApiClinet needs to be regenerated to reflect all changes.
+After any changes to the API contract (new endpoints, URL changes, requests, or return types) ApiClient needs to be regenerated to reflect these changes.

 1. Start the API on your local machine *
 1. Ensure url `/swagger` is working properly